sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 sinchClient.start();
 ```
 > ❗️
->
-> - You must catch the `MissingFCMException` if you distribute your app to devices without _Google Play Services_ and using _Firebase Cloud Messages_
+> You must catch the `MissingFCMException` if you distribute your app to devices without _Google Play Services_ and using _Firebase Cloud Messages_
-> - Using `setSupportManagedPush(true)` will register a token with the _Firebase Cloud Messaging_ using a Sender ID connected to Sinch, which will _NOT_ unregister your own FCM token, so you _CAN_ use Firebase Cloud Messages for your own purpose filtering them in _onMessageReceived(RemoteMessage remoteMessage)_ method of your FCM Listening Service using Sinch helper API _SinchHelpers.isSinchPushPayload_.

 > 📘
+> Using `setSupportManagedPush(true)` will register a token with the _Firebase Cloud Messaging_ using a _sender ID_ connected to Sinch.
+It will __not__ unregister FCM tokens associated with your own _sender ID_.
+This means you can use FCM for your own purpose, filtering them in _onMessageReceived(RemoteMessage remoteMessage)_ method of your FCM Listening Service using Sinch helper API _SinchHelpers.isSinchPushPayload_.

->
+> 📘
-> - Using FCM requires that the _Google Play Services_ is installed on the device.
+> Using FCM requires that the _Google Play Services_ is installed on the device.
 If you distribute your application through other channels than Google Play, push notifications will not be available on devices that do not have _Google Play Services_.

 ### 2. Provision the Application with the Support Code